Behzinga: Growing Paynes podcast

 Payne and his girlfriend, Faith Louisa Kelly, created and hosted a podcast together called Growing Paynes in July 2023.
 They posted their first episode on 13 July 2023.
 The podcast is available on YouTube and Spotify.
 The podcast went viral in September 2023, after a clip of the podcast gained attention in which Payne and Kelly were debating about women taking their partner's surnames after marriage.
-The podcast concluded on July 25th 2024 after a year of weekly uploads, citing that the conclusion was due to a lack of time to record episodes whilst raising their daughter.
+The podcast concluded on 25 July 2024 after a year of weekly uploads, citing that the conclusion was due to a lack of time to record episodes whilst raising their daughter.

 Personal life

-Payne and his girlfriend, Faith Louisa Kelly, have a daughter together, born in September 2022.
+Payne and his wife, Faith Louisa Kelly, have a daughter together, born in September 2022.
 On 3 April 2024, the couple announced via Instagram that they are engaged.
 They later got married in December 2024.
 They currently live together in Essex.

 Payne is a supporter of West Ham United F.C. and has appeared on the club's YouTube videos and podcast.